Need to talk? Call 1800 882 436.

 Am I more likely to experience haemorrhoids if I had them before pregnancy?

-Because constipation worsens haemorrhoids, treatment options centre around preventing or managing constipation, or reducing pain associated with haemorrhoids.
+Because constipation worsens haemorrhoids, treatment options centre around preventing or managing constipation.
+Another goal of treatment is to reduce the pain associated with haemorrhoids.

 Treatment options include the following:

-• Laxatives — these help ease any straining associated with constipation.
-They help you pass bowel movements more easily.
+• Laxatives — help ease any straining associated with constipation.
+They help you pass bowel movements (poo) more easily.

-• Pain relief medicine — paracetamol can help address pain associated with sore, swollen veins, and can be taken during pregnancy.
+• Pain relief medicinesparacetamol can help reduce pain associated with sore, swollen veins, and can be taken during pregnancy.
 Be sure to follow the directions for use.

-• Haemorrhoid creams — help address itchiness, pain or inflammation, and contain active ingredients such as corticosteroids or local anaesthetics.
+• Haemorrhoid creams — help reduce itchiness, pain or inflammation, and contain active ingredients such as corticosteroids or local anaesthetics.

-Speak with a health professional such as pharmacist before using medicines or creams while pregnant.
+Check with your doctor or pharmacist before using medicines or creams while pregnant.

 Could haemorrhoids be a sign of something more serious?